Bärbel Koribalski

 Dr. Bärbel Silvia Koribalski is a research scientist working on galaxy formation at CSIRO's Australia Telescope National Facility (ATNF), part of CSIRO's Astronomy & Space Science (CASS).
-She obtained her PhD at the University of Bonn in Germany and is noted for studies of nearby galaxies.
+She obtained her PhD at the University of Bonn in Germany and has studied nearby galaxies.
 In 2011 she received CSIRO's Newton Turner Award.
 She is also a project leader of the ASKAP HI All-Sky Survey, known as WALLABY.

 Research

 Galaxy formation and evolution.
 Gas kinematics of galaxies using the HI 21-cm spectral line of neutral hydrogen.
 Radio observations with the Australia Telescope Compact Array (ATCA), also known as the Paul Wild Observatory in Narrabri, named after John Paul Wild, Chief of CSIRO's Division of Radiophysics and later Chairman of CSIRO (1978-1985).
 Study of galaxy groups, e.g. Dorado Group with V.A.
 Kilborn et al.

-Current and planned major HI surveys of galaxies:
+Existing and planned major HI surveys of galaxies: